AdamWhittingham/clingfilm/README.md

 ----
 1. Allow sending data in messages instead of relying on store/retreive
 2. Extract the dependency on the Logging gem (It's very good but a concurrency library shouldn't have opinions on logging libraries used)
-3. Add a neat mechanism for _not_ announcing 'updated' if an update method chooses not to
-4. Add an example implementation to the documentation
+3. Add an example implementation to the documentation
-5. Add an more in-depth example implementation to the documentation
+4. Add an more in-depth example implementation to the documentation